UVicNotes/MATH-375/docs/notes/3-set-theory.md

 The **Continuum Hypothesis** states,

 > There is no set whose cardinality is between that of the natural numbers, $\mathbb N$, and the real numbers, $\mathbb R$.

+We say that the continuum hypothesis is *independent* of ZFC, i.e., it cannot be proven or disproven using the Zermelo–Fraenkel axioms plus the axiom of choice.
+This comes from two results,

+1. Gödel showed that we can have ZFC with the continuum hypothesis being **false**.
+1. Cohen showed that we can have ZFC with the continuum hypothesis being **true**.